 Defined Roles and Responsibilities

-Every PRINCE2 project must have defined roles covering business, user and supplier stakeholder interests.
+Every PRINCE2 project must have clearly defined roles covering business, user and supplier stakeholder interests.
+Vague accountability is a risk in itself.

 4